OBDS-Training/Help/content/en/docs/slurm/commands/index.md

 ## Partitions

-Summary information about partitions (i.e., job queues) can be accessed as follows.
+Summary information about partitions (i.e., individual job queues) can be accessed as follows.

 ```bash
 sinfo